lmxyy/sige/diffusion_demo/README.md

   python start.py --config_path configs/church_dpmsolver256-sige.yml
   ```

 By default, these commands will test results on GPU if GPU is available.
 You can also explicitly specify the device with `--device`.
+If the model downloading is too slow for you, you can switch the download source from our website to Google Drive with `--download_tool gdown`.

 ## Acknowledgement